 But opportunity soon presented itself.
 By 1826, Edinburgh’s New Town was expanding, creating demand for appraisers and auctioneers to handle household sales, property, and seized goods.
 Lyon seized the chance to reinvent himself.

-Within a generation, Lyon’s son William joined him in the trade, and in 1863 William entered a partnership with William Elliot Turnbull.
+In 1863 William entered a partnership with William Elliot Turnbull.
 From that point, the business took on the name Lyon & Turnbull, cementing its identity as a firm rooted in both family and expertise.

 What began as a single advert in 1826 would, over the next two centuries, grow into Scotland’s oldest auction house, one that today operates not only from Edinburgh but also London and Glasgow, serving clients across the UK and internationally.